With free cinema tickets and up to 6.2.5% interest on savings, is it worth opening this current account with Lloyds?

 Andy’s Analysis – Is Club Lloyds a good account?

 The Club Lloyds account is a decent all-rounder.
 Not the best reward, best interest rate or best banking app.
-But all are still better than what you’d get elsewhere.
+But all are still better than what you’d get from most accounts.
 If you already have it, I’d keep hold of it.

-Instead I think you should open one up as a spare account.
+Personally, I think you should open one up as a spare account rather than a main account.
 It’s always useful to have another account as a backup, and you can claim the lifestyle rewards even if this isn’t your main account.

-And you can get that freebie year after year for free as long as you transfer in £1,500 a month – which is easy to do.
-(See the video below).
+And you can get that freebie year after year for free as long as you transfer in £2,000 a month – which is easy to do.